nathnim/track_and_count/README.md

 the inference script since such [implementations already exist](https://github.com/mikel-brostrom/Yolov5_DeepSort_Pytorch).
 But we use this implementation to see how it works for our problem (currently in progress).

+**Example of tracking in a room with the SORT algorithm and YOLOv5**
 ![Gif example](https://github.com/maxmarkov/track_and_count/blob/master/example/tracker_example.gif)

 **Content:**